Find Affordable College Courses

 17 Yearly Graduations

 Fairleigh Dickinson University - Florham Campus is the 15th most popular school in the nation for students seeking a master's degree in health studies.
 Each year, around 3,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $38,940 per year, while in-state graduate students, on average, pay $9,780 per year.
-For the 2020-2021 academic year, 17 master's degrees were handed out to health studies majors at FDU.
-About 76% of this group were women, and 53% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $37,346 per year, while in-state graduate students, on average, pay $23,322 per year.
+During the most recent year for which we have data, 17 people received their master's degree in health studies from FDU.
+Around 54% of these students were from an underrepresented racial-ethnic group, and 92% were women.

 16 Yearly Graduations

 Massachusetts College of Pharmacy and Health Sciences comes in at #16 on our list of the most popular colleges offering master's degrees in health studies.
 Roughly 7,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $34,700 per year, while in-state graduate students, on average, pay $22,950 per year.
-The health studies program at Massachusetts College of Pharmacy and Health Sciences awarded 16 master's degrees during the 2020-2021 school year.
-About 88% of this group were women, and 31% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $37,620 per year, while in-state graduate students, on average, pay $24,840 per year.
+During the most recent year for which we have data, 16 people received their master's degree in health studies from MCPHS University.
+About 92% of this group were women, and 17% were students from an underrepresented racial-ethnic group.

 #17